 see the Bates Motel and get a glimpse of Jaws.

 But don’t worry.
 I think it’s pretty safe to go back into the water.
-The antiquated, mechanical shark has definitely
+The antiquated, mechanical shark has definitely lost his bite.

 Note: A big “Thank you” to Universal Studios Hollywood for providing me with complimentary park passes.
 I was not asked to express any particular point of view.